genki/gravitation/main.md

 ---

 ## Appendix A: Interface Reflection (summary)
+This appendix uses a simplified cold‑plasma + Proca dispersion as a **local model** for how guided modes behave once they have already coupled to an interface.
+The global correlation length and shell radii are set primarily by the geometric scales discussed in §2.1; the \(\omega_p\) factors below should be read as determining skin depths and local leakage rates, not as fixing \(\lambda_C\) from void densities.

 The TE reflection coefficient at a galaxy–void interface with plasma frequencies \(\omega_{p,1}>\omega_{p,2}\) (idealized, lossless slab) is
 \[
 R=\frac{k_{z,1}-k_{z,2}}{k_{z,1}+k_{z,2}},\quad